Are you trying to market your company online? Who isn’t, right? But do you know how to market your company online without spending much money?

-Now granted, you don’t have to spend much money to speak because there should be enough events to speak at in your local region.
+Granted, you don’t have to spend much money to speak because there should be enough events to speak at in your local region.
 All you have to do is find these events and apply to speak.

 Big marketing idea #11: Start an affiliate program

 If you don’t have the money to spend on marketing, you can always get people to market for you for free.
 The only thing you have to do is pay people for each sale they bring to you.
-Think of it as performance based marketing.
+Think of it as performance-based marketing.

-Through companies like Hasoffers, you can easily setup affiliate programs and start getting people to market your products or services without spending much money.
+Through companies like Hasoffers, you can easily set up affiliate programs and start getting people to market your products or services without spending much money.

 Big marketing idea #12: Answer questions

 From forums to question and answer sites, people need help.
 If you can answer questions related to the products and services your company provides, you can get new customers.
-You can find these potential customers on forums on question and answer sites like Yahoo Answers.
+You can find these potential customers on forums and on question and answer sites like Yahoo Answers.

 Big marketing idea #13: Go to networking events